 PAULETTE BURGESS, Administrative Assistant

 Born in New Jersey, raised in the Canal Zone, Paulette has lived in California since 1962.
 Along the way, she earned an A.S.
 Degree in Electronics from Mission College in the Bay Area.
-A late bloomer to outdoor activities, she enthusiastically has tried just about everything at least once to see what it’s like.
-Currently she is semi-retired and a part-time employee with Sacramento REI in the “Camping/Climbing” department; her favorite outdoor activities are camping, hiking, climbing, birding, and cycling.
+A late bloomer to outdoor activities, she enthusiastically has tried just about everything at least once to see what it's like.
+Currently she is semi-retired and when not working at SVC, she is out enjoying her favorite activities, travel/camping, hiking, climbing, birding, and cycling.

 Harpreet is a recent graduate of California State University, Sacramento with a B.S. degree in Accounting.
 Although born in India, she has lived in Sacramento for most of her life.
 Her love of travel has made her appreciate nature and its beauty.
 She enjoys outdoor activities like running, cycling and gardening.
 She is excited to be a part of SVC and its mission to preserve the beauty of the Sacramento Valley.

 TIM FIOCK, Camp Pollock Caretaker

 Tim is a recent graduate from California State University, Sonoma with a B.A. degree in Environmental Studies, as well as minors in Biology and Geography.
 Tim has experience as a veterinary technician's assistant and raising Guide Dogs for the Blind.
 Tim has done volunteer work with the Sonoma Land Trust and Leave no Trace and is very excited to be a part of the Sacramento Valley Conservancy team.
 In his spare time Tim enjoys backpacking, sailing and being in the great outdoors .